Fazul7/Hello-world/README.md

 # Hello-world
-training to create the repository
+Hello All , I learnt how to make changes to the branch file .